Section: Sampling

 Sampling on the air-water interface

 The FreeSurfaceSampler samples on the air-water interface, and it requires the vof (volume-of-fluid) field to be present in order to function.
 The sample locations are specified using a grid that starts at plane_start and extends to plane_end.
 The resolution in each direction is specified by plane_num_points.
 The coordinates of the sampling locations are determined by the location of the air-water interface in the search direction, specified by search_direction, and the other coordinates are determined by the plane_ parameters.
 The default search direction parameter is 2, indicating the samplers will search for the interface along the z-direction.
 Due to this design, it is best to specify a plane that is normal to the intended search direction.
-Another optional parameter is num_instances, which is available for cases where the interface location is multi-valued along the search direction, such as during wave breaking.
-This parameter defaults to 1, and the sampler will automatically select the highest position along the search direction when the interface location is multi-valued.

 Example: